-Andreas Loening (Bio-X Bowes Fellow 2004) is a clinical instructor in the radiation department at Stanford University.
+Andreas Loening (Bio-X Bowes Fellow 2004) is finishing his Body MRI fellowship at Stanford this summer, where he will be staying to start a faculty position in the radiology department.

-Mark Longo (Bio-X SIGF 2011 - Morgridge Family SIGF Fellow) is in the job interview process.
+Mark Longo (Bio-X Morgridge Family SIGF Fellow 2011) is defending his thesis in June 2014 and is in the job interview process.

-Bertrand Lui (Bio-X SGF 2006 - Lubert Stryer Interdisciplinary Graduate Fellow) is a member of the SMB Revenue Innovations team at Google.
+Bertrand Lui (Bio-X SIGF Lubert Stryer Fellow 2006) is a member of the SMB Revenue Innovations team at Google.

-Li Ma (Bio-X SIGF 2009 - Larry Yung Fellow) is an assistant professor in the department of statistical science at Duke University.
+Li Ma (Bio-X SIGF Fellow 2009) is an assistant professor in the department of statistical science at Duke University.